 If you see damp patches on internal walls, penetrating damp may be happening.
 The more rain we have, patches could become larger.
-Cracks in gutters could also lead to further symptoms of penetrating damp.
+Cracks in gutters could also lead to further symptoms.

-If you have identified that there may be symptoms of damp in or around you home, this should be investigated as soon as possible as it may lead to other structural issues further down the line.

-Please contact us if you are aware of anything approaching these scenarios; the issues will need to be tackled by a damp or other structural specialists.
+If you have identified that there maybe symptoms of damp in or around your home, this should be investigated as soon as possible as it may lead to other structual issues in the future.
+Please contact us if you are aware of anything approaching these scenarios; these issues will need to be tackles by a damp or other structual specialist.